Walks, Tramping & Hiking in Punakaiki

 At the coastline the track has many lookouts and areas for fantastic photos to be taken of the Pancake Rocks, blowholes and beautiful views of the coast and mountains.

 Truman Track is another very popular short walk in Punakaiki.
-Car parking is available opposite the track starting point, a few minutes drive north from Punakaiki, at Te Miko.
+Car parking is available opposite the track starting point, 3km north of Punakaiki.

 The track begins in the beautiful sub-tropical rainforest of ferns, nikau palms, rimu, etc. Nearing the coast it passes through typical West Coast coastal flax flats before emerging onto a coastal headland with stunning views up and down the local coastline.